erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

-# Modeling the Crane-CMG Application Systems
+# Modeling the Crane-CMG Application Systems {#sec:modeling-cmg-crane}

 > "The problem is, we don't understand the problem." -- Paul MacCready